MTD for Landlords and Sole Traders From April 2024

 The UK government’s call for digitalising the taxation system came up in a programme named Making Tax Digital (MTD).
 This initiative by the UK government aims to make fundamental changes in how the tax system works.

-MTD for landlords and sole traders will become mandatory from April 6, 2024.
-So what are your doubts regarding it?
-We have summarised some frequently asked questions in this blog, which will help you file your taxes more simply.
-Read ahead to find your answers!
+So, what are your doubts regarding it?
+We have summarised some frequently asked questions in this blog to help you prepare and file your taxes more easily.

 Frequently Asked Questions About MTD For Landlords and Sole Traders